heera/requent/README.md

 ## <a name="installation"></a> Installation

+You can simply run the following command from your terminal to install the package:

+    composer require sheikhheera/requent

-Add the following line in your "composer.json" file within "require" section and run `composer install` from terminal:
+Or add the following line in your "composer.json" file within the "require" section and run `composer install` from terminal:

     "sheikhheera/requent": "1.0.*"